Top 5 Reasons to Invest in Empire Quay House

 With a Loblaws Supermarket just minutes away, just about anything you’d need day-to-day can be found quickly and easily, making chores and errands simple.

 A number of Toronto’s most exciting and unique neighbourhoods are just a short walk away as well.
 Take a trip up to Corktown and the Distillery District, both homes to countless restaurants, cafes and breweries.
 A highly pedestrian-friendly neighbourhood, the Distillery District is famous for little vintage boutiques, stunning industrial architecture, art galleries and installations, music festivals, and the Sunday Market, every week at noon.

-Empire condos are known for their fantastic finishings and features.
+Empire Quay House are known for their fantastic finishings and features.
 Customize your unit with quartz or granite counters, ceramic and laminate flooring.
 Enjoy large windows in your suite, taking in the sun and the luxurious views.

 The building itself will have a number of amenities, and while the full list has yet to be revealed, potential buyers should expect a number of amenities that usually are built into Empire project.
 Things like a shared outdoor space, terrace, BBQs plus a fitness centre with modern equipment and shared workspaces.
 All of these amenities will be designed with functionality and convenience at their centre.

 Empire Quay House is located very close to the Gardiner Expressway, which takes residents straight downtown, and further west.
 Easily travel through the downtown core to the rest of the “Golden Horseshoe” region of Southern Ontario, through Etobicoke, Oakville and Hamilton, or take the Don Valley Parkway north up through Scarborough and into the norther GTA.